saan800/saansoft-cqrs/docs/terminology.md

 A command handler will often raise one or more associated events if the command validation and business logic is successful.

+Commands can be handled by exactly 1 command handler.
+* Zero command handlers will result in an exception being thrown
+* Multiple command handlers will result in an exception being thrown

 ## Event

 Events are a record of what has happened in the system - OrderCreated, PaymentProcessed, BlogDetailsUpdated, FileUploaded